dokku/dokku/docs/advanced-usage/persistent-storage.md

 You cannot use mounted volumes during the build phase of a Dockerfile deploy.
 This is because Docker does not support volumes when executing `docker build`.

+!!! note
-> Note: **This can cause data loss** if you bind a mount under `/app` in buildpack apps as herokuish will attempt to remove the original app path during the build phase.
+    **This can cause data loss** if you bind a mount under `/app` in buildpack apps as herokuish will attempt to remove the original app path during the build phase.

 ## Application User and Persistent Storage file ownership (buildpack apps only)

-> New as of 0.7.1
+!!! tip "New as of 0.7.1"

 By default, Dokku will execute your buildpack application processes as the `herokuishuser` user.
 You may override this by setting the `DOKKU_APP_USER` config variable.

-> NOTE: this user must exist in your herokuish image.
+!!! note "this user must exist in your herokuish image."

 Additionally, the default `docker-local` scheduler that comes with Dokku will ensure your storage mounts are owned by either `herokuishuser` or the overridden value you have set in `DOKKU_APP_USER`.
-See the [docker-local scheduler documentation](/docs/advanced-usage/schedulers/docker-local.md#disabling-chown-of-persistent-storage) docs for more information.
+See the [docker-local scheduler documentation](/advanced-usage/schedulers/docker-local#disabling-chown-of-persistent-storage) docs for more information.